Skip to main content

 Formation Process

-Peridot is the gem-quality variety of the mineral olivine, which forms deep in the Earth's upper mantle at depths of 20-55 kilometers (12-34 miles).
-Unlike most gemstones that form in the crust, Peridot crystallizes from magma rich in iron and magnesium.
-It is brought to the surface by volcanic activity, carried upward by basaltic magma from the mantle.
-Remarkably, Peridot has also been found in pallasite meteorites — stony-iron meteorites containing olivine crystals embedded in a nickel-iron matrix — making it one of the few gemstones with genuine extraterrestrial origins.
+Peridot is the gem-quality variety of olivine, which forms deep in the Earth's upper mantle at depths of 20-55 kilometers (12-34 miles).
+Unlike most gems that form in the crust, Peridot crystallizes from magma rich in iron and magnesium and gets carried to the surface by volcanic activity.
+Peridot has also been found in pallasite meteorites, stony-iron meteorites containing olivine crystals embedded in a nickel-iron matrix, making it one of the few gemstones with genuine extraterrestrial origins.
 The yellow-green to olive-green color comes from iron in the crystal structure.

 Varieties